 We tried to come up with a layout that would support more languages a little better.
-We started looking at letter frequencies.
-(We used this for lack of a better source: the table at the bottom of the page suggests that ï has 0% occurrence in Dutch, which I know to be incorrect.)
 In the MS layout, each vowel has the acute version 'on' the vowel.
 AltGr-a produces á, AltGr-e becomes é.
 Makes sense.
 But where to put the other variants so that the user will remember?

 Eventually, we decided on a few 'ground rules':

-This layout supports English (of course), Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portugese, Spanish and Swedish in the sense that all accented characters in the letter frequency table are available as one AltGr keystroke.
+This layout supports English (of course), Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portugese, Spanish and Swedish in the sense that all accented characters in these languages are available as one AltGr keystroke.